 Figure 55.
-Interface Timing Diagram: Single ADC With 4-Wire CS Mode
+Interface Timing Diagram: Single ADC with 4-Wire CS Mode Without a Busy Indicator

 When conversion is complete, the device enters acquisition phase and powers down.
 DIN (functioning as $\overline{\text{CS}}$) can be brought low after the maximum conversion time ($t{\text{conv-max}}$) elapses.
 On the DIN falling edge, DOUT comes out of 3-state and the device outputs the MSB of the data.
 The lower data bits are output on subsequent SCLK falling edges.
-Fast sampling rates require high frequency SCLK and data must be read at SCLK falling edges.
-For slow sampling rates and SCLK frequency \leq 36 MHz, data can be read at either SCLK falling or rising edges.
-Note that with any SCLK frequency, reading data at SCLK falling edge requires the digital host to clock in the data during the $t{h{\text{CK}},\text{DO-min}}$ time frame.
+Data are valid on both SCLK edges.
+Data are valid on both edges of SCLK and can be captured on either edge.
+However, a digital host capturing data on the SCLK falling edge can achieve a faster reading rate (provided $t{h{\text{CK}},\text{DO}}$ is acceptable).
 DOUT goes to 3-state after the 18th SCLK falling edge or when DIN goes high, whichever occurs first.

 As shown in Figure 56, multiple devices can be hooked together on the same data bus.
-In this case, as shown in Figure 57, the DIN of the second device (functioning as \overline{CS} for the second device) can go low after the first device data are read and the DOUT of the first device is in 3-state.
+In this case, as shown in Figure 57, the DIN of the second device (functioning as CS for the second device) can go low after the first device data are read and the DOUT of the first device is in 3-state.